mayunlong89/scMORE/README.md

 ````

-> All GWAS variant coordinates were harmonized to GRCh38 using UCSC liftOver, and only uniquely mapped variants were retained. scATAC-seq peaks, gene annotations, conserved elements and reference sequences were represented in GRCh38 before SNP-to-peak mapping.
+> All GWAS variant coordinates were harmonized to GRCh38 using [UCSC liftover](https://genome.ucsc.edu/cgi-bin/hgLiftOver), and only uniquely mapped variants were retained. scATAC-seq peaks, gene annotations, conserved elements and reference sequences were represented in GRCh38 before SNP-to-peak mapping.

 ### Generate MAGMA results